VCurry20/pands-project/README.md

 <br/>
 <br/>

-I have also provided a Sample of the following graphs for you to view which also used the Fisher's Iris Dataset:
+I have also provided samples of the following graphs for you to view which also used the Fisher's Iris Dataset:

 > Voilin Plots     - [Voilinplots.png](https://github.com/VCurry20/pands-project/blob/main/Voilinplots.png)